HardiPalani/UNI-Website/README.md

-This is my 2025 ATU Project FOr a 40% module Grade in Web Development
+This is my 2025 Atlantic Technological Unviesrity a 40% module Grade in Web Development